 Some of the characteristic of Python list:

 - The list can save heterogeneous data (data of different types).
-For example, you can save integer, float and string data type elements into the single list.
+For example, you can save integer, float, and string data type elements into a single list.

-- Element in the list has defined order.
+- Element in the list has a defined order.

 - The list can have duplicate elements, so the single element can be present at multiple places in the list.

 - Every element in the list has an index.
 And the index of the element starts with zero.

 - The list also has negative indexing.
 It means you can access the last element of the list by its index -1.
 The index of the second last element is -2.
 And so on…

 - The list is a mutable data type in Python.
 You can change the list after creating it.